Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Introduction

 \subsection{Organization of the paper}

-The remainder of this paper is structured as follows: \cref{sec:background} and \cref{sec:co-designtheory} review the mathematical background on which our framework is based. \cref{sec:codesignav} presents the co-design problem for future mobility systems, by introducing the single \glspl{abk:dp} and their interconnection forming a \gls{abk:cdp}.
-We showcase our methodology with several real-world case studies for Washington D.C., USA, in \cref{sec:results}. \cref{sec:conclusion} concludes the paper with a discussion and an overview on future research directions.
+The remainder of this paper is structured as follows: \cref{sec:co-designtheory} reviews the mathematical background on which our framework is based. \cref{sec:codesignav} presents models for future mobility systems and related co-design problems, by introducing the single \glspl{abk:dp} and their interconnection forming a \gls{abk:cdp}.
+We showcase our methodology with several case studies for Washington D.C., USA, in \cref{sec:results}. \cref{sec:conclusion} concludes the paper with a discussion and an overview on future research directions.
+Nomenclature is available in the appendix.